Lannakin/cat-neosolarized.nvim/README.md

 The theme comes in two styles, `light` and `dark`.

 NeoSolarized will use the default options, unless you call `setup`.
+(Note: Lazy.nvim will call setup via 'opts = {}')
 Here an example to set things up using default options.

 ```lua